jordanljesse/jordanljesse.github.io/source/_posts/2017-10-03-day-2-check-in.md

 published: true
 ---

 We took a deeper dive into Chrome's developer tools today - specifically using the network tab to troubleshoot AJAX calls.
-I feel like I'm moving slower than I'd hoped, however I realize there's a mountain of knowledge ahead of me and to paraphrase Jack Kerouac, *I gotta' climb that mountain*.
+I feel like I'm moving slower than I'd hoped, however I realize there's a mountain of knowledge ahead of me and to paraphrase Jack Kerouac, *I gotta' climb that mountain*.<!--more-->